There are 12 release areas in the Bonaparte Basin, offshore northern Australia.

 View block diagrams:

-- Petrel Sub-basin (Northern Territory) block diagram [302KB JPG]
+- Petrel Sub-basin (Northern Territory) block diagram [235KB JPG]

-- Petrel Sub-basin (Western Australia) block diagram [478KB JPG]
+- Petrel Sub-basin (Western Australia) block diagram [147KB JPG]

-Block listings provide the graticular block numbers and 1:1,000,000 map sheet references that identify each release area.
+Block listings provide graticular block numbers and 1:1,000,000 map sheet references that identify each release area.

 According to the Offshore Petroleum and Greenhouse Gas Storage Act 2006, release areas that are 1 graticular block in size cannot be renewed for a further permit term.

-There are 2 single block release areas in this basin.
+AC20-5 is a single block release area in this basin.

 Marine parks and international jurisdictions